How much is a one carat diamond

 The Exponential Price Curve of Diamonds

 The price of diamonds isn't a simple climb based on carat weight.
 In fact, the relationship between carat weight and price is exponential.
 This means larger diamonds become disproportionately more expensive than smaller ones.
-This phenomenon is especially noticeable when comparing to others.
+This phenomenon is especially noticeable when comparing to others and the 1-carat diamond pendant and the factors influencing its price.

 One Carat: A Popular Benchmark